Generic name: reslizumab (res LIZ ue mab)

 Reslizumab may also be used for purposes not listed in this medication guide.

 Some people have had allergic reactions to reslizumab during or shortly after the injection.
-Tell your caregiver right away if you feel nauseated or if you have itching, swelling in your lips, or trouble breathing.
+Tell your caregiver if you feel nauseated, light-headed, itchy, or have swelling in your face or trouble breathing.

 You should not be treated with reslizumab if you are allergic to it.